JustNOTRO/ApartiumChat/README.md

-# 🚀 High-Availability C++ Chat System
+# High-Availability C++ Chat System

-## 🖧 Overview
+## Overview

 This project is a **highly resilient** and **efficient** chat system built in C++ using `sys/socket`.
 Designed for **stability** and **flexibility**, it implements a **Heartbeat mechanism** to swiftly detect server crashes and an intelligent **failover protocol** to ensure seamless connectivity. 💡

-## 🛠 Features
+## Features

-- **🔄 Heartbeat Mechanism** – Instantly detects server failures to prevent unexpected disconnections.
+- **Heartbeat Mechanism** – Instantly detects server failures to prevent unexpected disconnections.
-- **⚡ Failover Protocol** – Automatically connects to alternative servers in case of failure.
+- **Failover Protocol** – Automatically connects to alternative servers in case of failure.
-- **📡 Multi-Server Support** – Clients can specify a prioritized list of server IPs for maximum reliability.
+- **Multi-Server Support** – Clients can specify a prioritized list of server IPs for maximum reliability.
-- **💬 Real-Time Messaging** – Efficient socket-based communication with minimal latency.
+- **Real-Time Messaging** – Efficient socket-based communication with minimal latency.
-- **🛡 Robust & Scalable** – Designed with stability in mind for long-lasting connections.
+- **Robust & Scalable** – Designed with stability in mind for long-lasting connections.

-## 🎯 How It Works
+## How It Works

 1. **Client-Side Configuration**